pstringe/Research-Development-and-Applications/Motivation for Meta-Human Programming.md

 PROP : P : 0.9 : A : `(P (taste (' minty breadth')))`
 OBSD : P : 0.8.1 : Minuscule effect, almost un-notice-able

-NOTE : P : 0.8.2 : Regarding 0.8.1, we can try changing the source of information using our reductive over-operation from [[Simple Over-Operation Solutions]].
-I want to develop syntax for this in our [[Technical Isomorphisms of Operatic Logic]] which I want to over-work as a technical implementation of our [[Abstract Representative Calculus]].
+NOTE : P : 0.8.2 : Regarding 0.8.1, we can try changing the source of information using our reductive over-operation from [Simple Over-Operation Solutions](Simple%20Over-Operation%20Solutions.md).
+I want to develop syntax for this in our [Technical Isomorphisms of Operatic Logic](Technical%20Isomorphisms%20of%20Operatic%20Logic.md) which I want to over-work as a technical implementation of our [Abstract Representative Calculus](Abstract%20Representative%20Calculus.md).
 Since causal implication is isomorphic to evaluation in the process calculus, we may implement an expressible implication operator.
-We can then use that to rework our [[Logic for Non-deterministic Computation]].
+We can then use that to rework our [Logic for Non-deterministic Computation](Logic%20for%20Non-deterministic%20Computation.md).

 NOTE : P : 0.8.3 : We also desire an expressive meta-representation that facilitates the selection of specific volumes of the human body.
 The first idea that comes to mind is something analogous to binary search where a 2D plane in 3D space takes the place of a partition.